theatric/Tech-Academy-Projects/HTML-and-CSS-Projects/README.md

-# HTML & CSS Projects
+# HTML and CSS Projects
 ## Introduction
 A repository of Tech Academy coursework projects built using HTML and CSS.